modern-hobbyist/aesir/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or collaboration inquiries, feel free to reach out to me on GitHub or via my [YouTube channel](https://www.youtube.com/ModernHobbyist).
+For questions or collaboration inquiries, feel free to create an issue, reach out to me on GitHub or Discord or via my [YouTube channel](https://www.youtube.com/ModernHobbyist).